Provenance-Market/Provenance-AI-Backend-v2/README.md

 ## Helpful Contract Functions

-All these methods will be called on the collection contract because of inheretance, besides the functions defined in the factory contract
+All these methods will be called on the collection contract because of inheritance, besides the functions defined in the factory contract

 | Function                   | Parameters                                              | Defined In Contract    | Description                                                     |
 | -------------------------- | ------------------------------------------------------- | ---------------------- | --------------------------------------------------------------- |